 The Company measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the share option, volatility and dividend yield and making assumptions about them.
-The assumptions and models used for estimating the fair value for share-based payment transactions are disclosed in Note 9(d).
+The assumptions and models used for estimating the fair value for share-based payment transactions are disclosed in Note 10(d) of the Financial Statements.